wanhaozhou/ADA-Project/README.md

 Group Members: [Siyuan Li](mailto:siyuan.li@epfl.ch), [Yuanfei Mai](mailto:yuanfei.mai@epfl.ch), [Wanhao Zhou](mailto:wanhao.zhou@epfl.ch)

 # Abstract
 With the rapid growth of online reviews, it has become a common practice for people to read reviews for many purposes.
 This gives rise to review spam, i.e., writing fake reviews to mislead readers by giving bogus positive or negative opinions to some target products to promote them or to damage their reputations.
+Our task is to find those reviewers who write fake reviews.
 The problem can be seen as a classification problem but obtaining training data by manually labelling reviews is very hard.
-In this project, we hope to study the unusual behaviour of reviewers who are of suspect spam reviewers.
-Typically, we hope to address the problem from two aspects. **First**, we hope to apply human-crafted rules based on common sense to identify such reviewers and reviews. **Second**, we would like to use statistical models that could generalise the problem and might be applied to a broader scope.
+In this project, we hope to study the unusual behaviours of reviewers who are of suspect spam reviewers.
+We make the following assumptions to support our analysis.
+Firstly, we assume that the majority of reviewers are normal reviewers.
+Secondly, we assume that there exists statistical difference between spam reviewers and normal reviewers.
+We hope to address the problem from two aspects.
+First, we hope to choose features based on common sense to identify such reviewers and reviews.
+Second, we would like to use statistical models to find the useful features that can distinct the unusual patterns from majority.

 # Research questions
+Based on above assumptions, our task is clear: detect those highly suspicious reviewers by finding unusual statistical patterns that are distinct from normal patterns.
+In other ways, spotting outlier.

+Questions are as follows:

 1. How to spot fake reviews on Amazon and who are suspicious reviewers that write fake reviews on Amazon.
 2. Given such fake reviews and suspicious reviewers, who are the "greedy" sellers (brands) that hired those fake reviewers.
 3. Based on statistical rules, give some basic tricks to spot a fake review.
 Apply our rules to other categories on Amazon to distinguish between fake reviews.